-Enable CitrixEnables compatibility with the Citrix web authentication portal and access via tcompatibilitybrowser.
+Enable Citrix compatibility Enables compatibility with the Citrix web authentication portal and access via the web browser.
 This option is useless if the Citrix fat client is used.
 Command executed at startup This command, which is executed when the server is launched, allows the administrator to define actions to perform before displaying the server.
 For example, this command may execute a script (installed on a server) that will check the activity of the antivirus installed on the user's host before granting him access to the server.